gearglow/ReptiliaWithATwist/The List.md

 Hermione snorted.
 "Mischief's in your blood, Ellie.
 I'm just glad you're not a prankster like your father and his marauding mates.
 The castle'd come down around our ears."

 Elysia winked at Luna.
 "No worries there.
-Can't have poor Prof. McGonagall's pretty black hair going grey, now can we?"
+Can't have poor Professor McGonagall's pretty black hair going grey, now can we?"